White Paper on Light Sterile Neutrino Searches and Related Phenomenology: Experimental Anomalies

-The beta conversion method instead sums together beta particle contributions from virtual decay branches that empirically add up to a measured aggregate beta spectrum measured for each individual fissioning isotope.
-After defining each virtual branch's contribution in this manner, the individual beta spectrum from each branch can be converted to a \anue spectrum and summed to generate a model of the aggregate \anue spectrum specific to the fissioning isotope.
+The beta conversion method instead sums together beta particle contributions from virtual decay branches that empirically add up to a measured aggregate beta spectrum for each individual fissioning isotope.
+After defining each virtual branch's contribution in this manner, the individual beta spectrum from each branch can be converted to an \anue spectrum and summed to generate a model of the aggregate \anue spectrum specific to the fissioning isotope.
 The modern converted \anue spectra by Mueller~\textit{et al.}~\cite{Mueller:2011nm} and Huber~\cite{Huber:2011wv}~(HM model) are based on the $\beta$-decay measurements of the isotopes \uFive,~\pNine,~\pOne~performed at the Institut Laue-Langevin~(ILL) in the early 1980s~\cite{VonFeilitzsch:1982jw,Schreckenbach:1985ep,Hahn:1989zr}.
 An aggregate fission beta spectrum measurement of \uEight~was not performed at ILL\footnote{Even though a \uEight~$\beta$-decay measurement was performed in 2013~\cite{Haag:2013raa}, the presented~\anue energy had a lower limit of 2.875~MeV, and consequently \emph{ab-initio} has been the model of choice for this isotope.}, since fission of \uEight~required neutrons with energies higher than those available at the thermal ILL facility.
 Ref.~\cite{Hayes:2016qnu} article provides an in-depth survey of both these methods.

 With modern reactor~\anue experiments performing flux and spectrum measurements with percent-level precision, sources of \anue~not accounted for in these two models play are also important to consider.
-The \anue arising from non-equilibrium effects~\cite{Mueller:2011nm,Kopeikin:2004cn} of the beta-decaying isotopes represent one such source that is not included in the conversion method, since the $\beta$-decay measurements are done on shorter timescales where the off-equilibrium effects do not have enough time to manifest.
-Reactor and site-specific sources of \anue are another such source that has to be included for each individual experiment separately.
+The \anue arising from non-equilibrium effects~\cite{Mueller:2011nm,Kopeikin:2004cn} of the beta-decaying isotopes represent one such source that is not included in the conversion method since the $\beta$-decay measurements are done on shorter timescales where the off-equilibrium effects do not have enough time to manifest.
+Reactor and site-specific \anue are additional such sources that have to be included for each individual experiment separately.
 These may include~\anue~originating from the neutrons interacting with non-fuel reactor elements~\cite{PROSPECT:2020vcl} and spent nuclear fuel~\cite{An:2009zz,Zhou:2012zzc} placed in close proximity to the detectors.